PPP vs Other Conditions: How to Tell the Difference

 Most bumps around the head of the penis are not dangerous.
 PPP are common, harmless and not sexually transmitted.
 Understanding the visual differences between PPP and other conditions can significantly reduce anxiety.

 If uncertainty remains, seeking calm professional advice is always preferable to self-diagnosing or attempting home treatments.
+If you are researching options, you may also wish to read Do PPP require treatment?, Is PPP removal safe?, and Does PPP removal hurt?

 Education and reassurance are often all that is needed.